Affordable, reliable internet access is a necessity.

 Why is it important to bridge the digital divide?

 - Imagine looking into the face of your daughter, tears streaming down her cheeks after she failed a virtual pop quiz again because the internet kept crashing.

-- Imagine coming home from your second job and having to choose whether to pay your broadband bill to keep your telehealth appointment or pay rent.
+- Imagine having to choose whether to pay your broadband bill to keep your telehealth appointment or pay rent.

-When communities thrive and grow, we build a better world – for our children and for many generations to come.
-Sitting on the sidelines won’t help our customers or local communities improve any faster.
+Sitting on the sidelines won’t help.
+When our customers and the communities we serve thrive and grow, we build a better world – for our children and for generations to come.

 To successfully eliminate the digital divide involves overcoming several hurdles.

 - Many communities and homes have insufficient broadband infrastructure, or none altogether.

 - Many individuals lack sufficient funds to pay for internet services where infrastructure does exist.